MrGibbage/fll-pybricks-vscode-tutorial/update-tasks.md

 - Run master program on my robot (runs the master program on my robot)
 - Run master program on alt robot (runs the master program on an alternative selected robot)

 Here is the "Run on my robot" code.
-All of the others are basically the same:
+All of the others are basically the same (see a complete tasks.json file here: https://github.com/MrGibbage/fll-pybricks-vscode-tutorial/blob/main/tasks.json):

 ```json
 "tasks": [